gtumedei/irs-project/docs/report.md

 Both wandering and obstacle avoidance modes have been ported with no modifications from the obstacle avoidance firmware (see [Obstacle avoidance](#obstacle-avoidance)).

-#### Test and experiments
+**Testing**

-For testing, we placed the flashlight that the robot has to reach in four different environments, running the test 10 times in each one and changing the position of the light between runs.
+For testing, we placed a flashlight that the robot has to reach in four different environments, running the test 10 times in each one and changing the position of the light between runs.
 During each test, the robot had a time of 60 seconds to find and reach the flashlight.

 1. **Room lit by the sunlight coming from a window**\
    Here, if the flashlight was in direct contact with the sunlight, the robot was never able to detect it.
-Placing it in the shadow helped, but the high ambient light level meant the robot was still unable to consistently reach the flashlight, leading to a final success rate of only 30%.
+Placing the source in the shadow helped, but the high ambient light level meant the robot was still unable to consistently reach the flashlight, leading to a final success rate of only 30%.
 2. **Room lit by a ceiling light**\
    In this test, the room was lit by a single, ceiling-mounted 600lm@6000K LED bulb, providing a uniform illumination on the entire environment.
 The robot always reached the flashlight, provided it was able to detect it in the first place.
 Due to the quite high ambient light level, it had to wander very close (< 1m) to the flash light to detect it.
 The end result was a 50% success rate, due to the limited amount of time the robot had at its disposal to find the light source.
 3. **Room with no light sources**\